wezaprosoft-engineering/cybersource_sanbox_nodeclient/README.md

 npm install
 ````

-* Send A Post request to "http://localhost:3000/api/pay/card" with the following body
+* Send A Post request to "http://localhost:3000/api/pay/card" with the following json payload

 ````json
 {